ibm-cloud-architecture/dba-onboarding-automation/README.md

             1. Last Name (String)
             1. Application Date (Date Time)
         1. Document sub-class called **Employment Application** with the three properties created in the step above
-    1. Using GraphiQL2, use the FocusCorp-GraphiQL-YYYY_MMDD_NN.txt script to create the Focus Corp folder structure
+    1. Using GraphiQL, use the FocusCorp-GraphiQL-YYYY_MMDD_NN.txt script to create the Focus Corp folder structure
     1. Navigator Administration
-        1. Repositories
-            The environment uses two object stores - the FileNet content object store and the BAW target object store
+        1. Repositories - the environment uses two object stores - the FileNet content object store and the BAW target object store
             1. For the FileNet content object store, ensure that the repository configuration setting for **Display Name** is set to **Corporate Operations**
             1. For the BAW target object store, ensure that the repository configuration setting for **Display Name** is set to **Workflow Operations**
         1. Menus